Ukraine rebel leaders sworn in, Kiev says peace plan violated

 "Dear friends, this year we have had to face difficult challenges.
 And as has happened more than once in our history, our people responded by consolidating and with a moral and spiritual upsurge," Putin told a Unity Day gala, alluding to the conflict without mentioning sanctions or Ukraine directly.

-"The desire for justice, for truth has always been honored in Russia.
+"The desire for justice, for truth has always been honoured in Russia.
 And threats will not force us to abandon our values and ideals."

 Russia has used such tactics to hobble the aspirations for Western integration of Moldova and Georgia, where breakaway enclaves have enjoyed Russian protection since the early 1990s.